 - Dr James McGrath – James is a lecturer in English, History and Media at Leeds Beckett University.
 He’ll be talking about his route into full-time, paid employment

-- Blake Williamson – Blake will be talking about facilitating communication
+- Blake Williamson – Blake is a Disability Equality Trainer, who is based in Sheffield.
+He will be talking about facilitating communication

 Here is a list of the confirmed stallholders so far: